exercism/deprecated-mentors/tracks/elixir/exercises/word-count/README.md

 #### `String.split` result includes empty strings

-If the student handled a case for emptry strings included in the output of `String.trim`, it can be suggested to use the `trim: true` option.
+If the student handled a case for empty strings included in the output of `String.trim`, it can be suggested to use the `trim: true` option.
 ```elixir
 iex(3)> String.split("a  b  c  d", " ")